coloursofnoise/Resources/How-do-I-make-a-custom-tileset?.md

 They can be found in event:/char/madeline/footstep - thanks to Kevin Regamey from PowerUp Audio!

 Entries marked as (unused) don't have any sound associated to them.
-Additionally, ID 20 doesn't have a sound associated to it in the public Celeste FMOD Studio project.

 0. null
 1. asphalt
 2. car
 3. dirt
-4. soft snow
+4. snow
-5. wood walkway
+5. wood
-6. (unused)
+6. bridge
-7. metal girder
+7. girder
 8. brick
 9. zip movers (traffic blocks)
 10. (unused)